mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 The first rule of debugging is to assume the problem is in your code.
 But I broke that rule here, partially because I dreaded how much work it would be to chase down these bugs.

 That said, there were legitimate reasons to suspect Litestream.
-Even though PicoShare uses SQLite in a strange way, tons of other applications write hundreds of megabytes to SQLite without issue.
+Even though PicoShare uses SQLite in a strange way, storing 1 GB of data in SQLite is fairly common, and I didn't hear about other people exhausting RAM by doing that.
 Litestream is relatively new and uses SQLite in novel ways, so it wasn't too big a leap to imagine this was coming from Litestream.

-Even though I suspected Litestream, I didn't want to bother Ben Johnson, Litestream's maintainer.
+Even though I suspected Litestream, I didn't want to create more work for Ben Johnson, Litestream's maintainer.
 I knew PicoShare was a pretty unusual use case for Litestream, and I didn't have a simple repro to isolate the problem.

 But then in May, [Fly acquired Litestream](https://fly.io/blog/all-in-on-sqlite-litestream/) and hired Ben to maintain it.
 Now seemed like the perfect time to bother Ben with this as it concerned both Litestream and Fly!